CyrusNajmabadi/lang-design/ListPerformance.md

     await task;
     ```

-3. Using a `T[]` when the list elements are provided up front and the list size is not mutated, but using the stack is not safe.
+3. Using a heap allocated array `T[]` when the list elements are provided up front and the list size is not mutated, but using the stack is not safe.
 For example:

     ```c#
     // Needs to be in heap to survive across await call.